 Staying local is always a good option so where possible, we recommend planning circular routes that can be accessed on foot.

-While the maximum number of participants is 30, many groups are choosing to lead walks of about 10-12 people, and you can decide what number works best for you.
+Many groups are choosing to lead walks of about 10-12 people, and you can decide what number works best for you.

 - Remind everyone about physical distancing in your welcome briefing.
 Encourage walkers to say ‘we’re getting too close’, and to make any necessary adjustments during the walk – this is everyone’s responsibility.